Rocco-Gossmann/RayLibTheater/docs/custom_attributes.md

 an Actors properties to to any other Actor and the Stage.

 An Actors Attributes can only be manipulated through the Stage.
-For example, if the Actor is added to the Stage.
+For example, if the Actor is added to or removed from the Stage.

 ```cpp
   bool AddActorAttribute(Actor *, Attributes);